 Located within the City of Hillsboro and in the floodplain of the Tualatin River, Jackson Bottom Wetlands Preserve has the mission "to connect water, wildlife, and people" and a long history of wetlands mitigation and restoration.
-When developing the Wetland Education Center, JBWP purchased a Capricorn 2000 weather station with a grant from Intel Corporation.
-The weather station is a component of the wetlands environmental monitoring system which includes two water quality monitoring stations and a remote camera system for viewing wildlife.
+When developing the Wetland Education Center in 2002, JBWP purchased a Capricorn weather station with a grant from Intel Corporation.
+The weather station is a component of the wetlands environmental monitoring system which includes water quality monitoring stations and a remote camera system for viewing wildlife.

 The wetlands monitoring system supports environmental education for students from elementary through graduate school, as well as developing a historical database for climatological research.
 The weather station provides a means for understanding how the microclimate at the Preserve differs from the nearby Hillsboro airport and other locations.
 Data are also available for agency and public use through Weather Underground.
 Weather information is used by education coordinators, water quality monitors, and the resident wildlife biologist.

 For more information click: